Road cycling, hiking, volcano climbing and hot springs

 There is nothing to be worrying about altitude sickness.
 We will never get higher than 9,340 feet

-In Chile and Argentina, the local currency is called “Peso”.
+In Chile, the local currency is called “Peso”.

 The current exchange rate is $1 USD = $650 Chilean Pesos (CLP).